stolenfallen1/SurveyFormProject/README.md

 # FCC-SurveyFormProject
-This is a simple project created by me!
+Survey Form Project
-This was a project from freeCodeCamp
+* This Project is inspired from freeCodeCamp, One of the activities in Responsive Web Design Certification.
-Using only HTML & CSS
+* Used technologies / languages / tools: Sublime text, HTML, CSS